-I knew something wasn’t right when it came to the retargeting ads I created for a client.
-After analyzing the data, our client was getting a large amount of clicks and impressions from their retargeting campaign, which didn’t make sense based on the amount of website traffic their site received.
+I knew something wasn’t right regarding the retargeting ads I created for a client.
+After analyzing the data, our client was getting a large number of clicks and impressions from their retargeting campaign, which didn’t make sense based on the amount of website traffic their site received.

-If you are unfamiliar with a retargeting advertisement, they are online display ads shown to visitors who came to your website, but leave without acting.
+If you are unfamiliar with retargeting advertisements, they are online display ads shown to visitors who come to your website but leave without acting.

-What’s retargeting?
-Let’s say you visit Wal-Mart looking for a lawn mower.
+Let’s say you visit Walmart looking for a lawn mower.
 You decide to leave their site without making a purchase.
 Suddenly, when reading a news article, you’re getting served ads from Wal-Mart for that exact lawn mower.
-It’s not magic, it’s retargeting!
-Since you visited Wal-Mart’s site, they have the ability to track you based on pixel placed on their site, which means they can then serve ads to you across millions of other sites on Google’s Display Network.
+It’s not magic; it’s retargeting!
+Since you visited Walmart’s site, they can track you based on pixels placed on their site, which means they can then serve ads to you across millions of other sites on Google’s Display Network.

-If your website gets 100 visitors per day, retargeting should only account for an average of 8-10 clicks.
+If your website gets 100 visitors daily, retargeting should only account for an average of 8-10 clicks.
 This makes sense as only 8-10% of people who visit your site will actually click on the ad and come back.

-What raised a red flag when auditing our client’s Google Ads account was that they were receiving hundreds of clicks per day from the retargeting campaign we created for them.
+- What raised a red flag when auditing our client’s Google Ads account was that they were receiving hundreds of clicks per day from the retargeting campaign we created for them.
 This didn’t make sense as their website traffic was too low to get that many clicks from retargeting.

-Below is a screenshot from the Google Ads account where we had the issue.
+- Below is a screenshot from the Google Ads account where we had the issue.
 The date range is set to May 18, 2019.
-The “all users” audience is the retargeting audience and there were 6 clicks in a day, which is normal for site receiving 100-200 visitors per day.
+The “all users” audience is the retargeting audience, and there were six clicks in a day, which is normal for a site receiving 100-200 visitors daily.

-At the bottom under “total,” you’ll see there were an additional 154 clicks and 23,104 impressions during the same timespan one day coming from the same display campaign!
+- At the bottom, under “total,” you’ll see an additional 154 clicks and 23,104 impressions during the same timespan one day from the same display campaign!
 I saw this data early in the morning on May 18, 2019.
-At this point in the day, our client’s website hardly received 200 visits so clearly something was wrong.
+At this point in the day, our client’s website hardly received 200 visits, so clearly something was wrong.

 Be Careful About Audience Expansion – Google Can Trick You!

-If you stumbled across this article, you are likely in a similar boat to where I was.
-You’re getting a lot of traffic for your retargeting campaign, which is unnatural based on the overall amount of visitors to your site.
+If you stumbled across this article, you are likely in a similar boat to mine.
+You’re getting a lot of traffic for your retargeting campaign, which is unnatural based on your site’s overall number of visitors.
 This is likely due to audience expansion being turned on.
-I’m going to tell you how to turn off audience expansion and save money which will improve performance!
-First, it’s important to understand what audience expansion is all about and how Google can trick you.
+I will tell you how to turn off audience expansion and save money, which will improve performance!
+First, it’s important to understand audience expansion and how Google can trick you.

 The purpose of this article is to save your business money while improving performance on your retargeting advertisements.
-With audience expansion, Google will try to find a similar audience but it will never match the quality of a retargeting audience.
-It’s a quick way for your business to burn through its budget.
+With audience expansion, Google will try to find a similar audience but it will never match the quality of a retargeting audience based on site traffic.

 Video and Step-By-Step Directions Below

-I provided screenshots as to where you can locate Audience Expansion in your Google Ads account so you can easily turn it off, which in turn will help reduce the amount of retargeting clicks.
+I provided screenshots of where you can locate Audience Expansion in your Google Ads account so you can easily turn it off, which will help reduce the amount of retargeting clicks.